aksaeri/scrub/pages/about.md

 # About EAARC

-The Effective Altruism Australia Research Collaboration (EAARC) is a volunteer network who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.
+The Effective Altruism Australia Research Collaboration (EAARC) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.

+Michael Noetel, Alexander Saeri and Peter Slattery are academic researchers who met at EAGx Sydney in 2017 and founded EAARC in 2019.

+Members of the Collaboration include advisors, subject matter experts for each research project; team leaders, for experienced researchers who lead or manage our research projects; and members, for students and junior researchers who want to learn research skills and contribute to project execution.

 Refer to this frequently updated document for more information: